octopusx/octopusx.github.io/index.md

 layout: default
 ---

-# SRE blog and other interresting things
+# SRE blog and other interesting things

 I love tech, I love coding and I love automation.
-This is my place to store interresting insights, how-to guides and workshops.
+This is my place to store interesting insights, how-to guides and workshops.
 Enjoy this content at your own risk ;)

 ## Check out the amazing content: